Edward Francis Hoban: Coadjutor Bishop and Bishop of Cleveland

-On November 14, 1942, Hoban was appointed coadjutor bishop of the Diocese of Cleveland and titular bishop of Lystra by Pope Pius XII.
+On November 14, 1942, Hoban was appointed coadjutor bishop of Cleveland and titular bishop of Lystra by Pope Pius XII.
 After the death of Bishop Joseph Schrembs on November 2, 1945, Hoban automatically succeeded him as the sixth bishop of Cleveland.

 As bishop, Hoban encouraged refugees displaced by World War II to settle in Cleveland.
 He also established national and ethnic parishes, but insisted that their parochial schools only teach in English.
 He helped rebuild and remodel St. John's Cathedral, and enlarged St. John's College, both in Cleveland.
 Hoban centralized Parmadale Family Services, constructed additional nursing homes, and opened Holy Family Cancer Home in Parma, Ohio, a hospice for cancer patients.
 Hoban opened a minor seminary and expanded the Newman Apostolate for Catholic students attending public universities and colleges.

 Hoban received the personal title of archbishop on July 23, 1951.
 He attended all four sessions of the Second Vatican Council in Rome between 1962 and 1965.
 During Hoban's 21-year-long tenure, the number of Catholics in the diocese increased from 546,000 to 870,000, even though the diocese lost six counties with the erection of the Diocese of Youngstown in 1943.
 Hoban also established 61 parishes, 47 elementary schools, and a dozen high schools.

+Death

 Edward Hoban died in Cleveland on September 22, 1966, at age 88.
 He is buried in the crypt of St. John's Cathedral.